Boreas618/Notes/computer-networking/network-layer.md

 ![Screenshot 2023-06-04 at 12.52.33 AM](https://p.ipic.vip/ec8t3i.png)

-What if an organization from ISP I switches to another ISP?
+What if an organization from one ISP switches to another ISP?
 We need more specific routes.

 ![Screenshot 2023-06-04 at 12.56.34 AM](https://p.ipic.vip/qtoshu.png)